 Frequently Asked Questions

-Can I get married in the Arctic Club Hotel?
+Can I get married at the Arctic Club Hotel?

 Is there parking at the hotel?

-Yes, the Arctic Club Hotel offers valet parking for a daily fee, but there is no self-parking on-site.
-Nearby options include the 720 3rd Ave.
-Garage, Norton Garage at 800 1st Ave., 1st and Columbia Garage at 721 1st Ave., and Frye Parking Garage at 117 3rd Ave South
+Yes, valet parking is available for a daily fee, though there is no self-parking on-site.
+Nearby options include garages like 720 3rd Ave., Norton Garage (800 1st Ave.), 1st and Columbia Garage (721 1st Ave.), and Frye Parking Garage (117 3rd Ave South).

 Is the Arctic Club Hotel haunted?